jsgroth/jgenesis/ARCHITECTURE.md

 ### `spc700-emu`

 Cycle-based emulation core for the Sony SPC700 CPU, which is used in the SNES as a dedicated audio processor embedded inside the APU.

+### `ym-opll`

+Emulation core for the Yamaha OPLL sound chip, used in the Sega Master System FM sound unit expansion and the NES VRC7 mapper.

 ### `smsgg-core`